Close

 Rodeo

 Many people don't know that every summer around 30 rodeos are held in New Zealand, bullying animals for the entertainment of a minority.
-More and more caring Kiwis are calling for this outdated form of animal abuse to be consigned to the history books.
+More and more caring Kiwis are calling for this outdated form of entertainment to be consigned to the history books.

 Animals used in experiments